voschezang/coding-handbook/psychology/emotions.md

 # Emotions

+[toc]

+## Overview

 > Emotions can be experienced in endlessly new ways.

 Emotions are dynamic.
-They are experienced, rather than fixed.
+They are experienced, rather than stationary.
 They revolve around quality (liking).

-1. Experience ranges from pleasant to unpleasant.
+1. **Experience** ranges from pleasant to unpleasant.
 They can be useful.
-2. The primary emotions are happiness (joy), sadness, anger and fear.
+2. The **primary emotions** are happiness (joy), sadness, anger and fear.
 They indicate *quality*, or the loss of it.
-3. Physiological emotions relate to physical needs such as hunger or thirst.
+3. Physiological emotions relate to **physiological needs** such as hunger or thirst.
 E.g. fatigue or lust.
-4. Other types of emotions relate to social or intellectual needs.
+4. Other emotions relate to social or **intellectual needs**.
 E.g. curiousity or sympathy.

-Emotions are used as communication devices.
-Between your body and mind and between yourself and others.
-In addition, they are highly dependent on the environment and someone's interpretation of it.
-For example, image the difference between seeing a lion in the zoo or on the street.